-- A new window will pop up, browse your computer for the Ubuntu CD image and select it
+- A new window will pop up, browse your computer for the Ubuntu ISO image and select it

-- Select 'Finalize disk' then choose the slowest write speed possible to minimize errors
+- Select 'Finalize disk' then choose the slowest write speed possible to minimise errors

 - Select 'Write disk'

-- Once writing is finished (at ×1 should take around 15 minutes) the CD is ready to be used.
+- Once writing is finished (at ×1 should take around 15 minutes) the DVD is ready to be used.

-If you are planning on dual-booting Ubuntu with your current operating system it is recommended that you defragment your hard drive a few times before starting the install, so that the drive contains large contiguous area of empty storage for the Ubuntu installation.
+If you are planning on dual-booting Ubuntu with your current operating system it is recommended that you defragment your hard drive before starting the install, so that the drive contains large contiguous area of empty storage for the Ubuntu installation.
 One free defragmenting tool option is Auslogics Disk Defrag.

-- Restart your PC with the Ubuntu CD in the drive
+- Restart your PC with the Ubuntu DVD in the drive

-- After selecting this it may take some time to load but when it has you will have Ubuntu system running from the CD.
-This means you can test it out before installing permanently (note that Ubuntu will run relatively slowly from the CD compared to a hard disk drive)
+- It may take some time to load but when it has you will have Ubuntu system running from the DVD.
+This give you the opportunity to test it out before installing it permanently.
+Note that Ubuntu will run relatively slowly from the DVD compared to when installed on your hard disk drive.

-- Once you have tried Ubuntu from the live CD, you can select the 'install' icon on the desktop to start the installation
+Once you have tried Ubuntu from the live DVD, you can select the 'install' icon on the desktop to start the installation

 If you feel that you know what you are doing, you can select 'Something else', where you can do the partitioning manually.
 You will need to create two new partitions; one for Ubuntu and the second to be used as swap space.
 Swap partition is used similarly to page files in Windows.
-The size of the swap partition should be 1.5-2 times the amount of physical RAM in your system if you have have less than 2 Gb of RAM; for larger amounts of RAM it's recommended to use even more swap space.
+The size of the swap partition should be 1.5-2 times the amount of physical RAM in your system if you have have less than 2 Gb of RAM; for larger amounts of RAM, matching the RAM and swap partition sizes is sufficient.
 In a dual boot system you can make the necessary partitions in few simple steps: